Fetch and load already-created datasets that we provide.

 Function | description |

-Fetch the description field, for a specifically named dataset.
+Fetch the description field for a dataset name, for a specifically named dataset.
 Simple, but less typing than picking it out yourself. |

 Function | fetch |